tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-22-first-look-at-doc360-bridging-support-and-tech-pubs-tools.md

 ### Multiple documentation websites

 You can create multiple documentation websites for all the products you document.
 For example, in the following screenshot, all of the tiles represent documentation for different products.
-Each product has its own documentation website, which can be consolidated into a larger doc portal with its own <a rel="nofollow" href="https://docs.document360.io/docs/what-is-a-landing-page">custom landing page</a>.
+This is useful for multi-product companies where content writers need to switch between different knowledge bases.

 <figure><img src="/images/doc360_docportals.png" alt="Multiple documentation websites" /><figcaption>Multiple documentation websites</figcaption></figure>

 Additionally, you can create granular permissions for each documentation website.
 You can make some documentation websites public, others private.
 You can also configure permissions for team members on a project-by-project basis as well, giving authoring control for some portals, or read-only control for others.

+For more, see <a rel="nofollow" href="https://docs.document360.io/docs/document360-user-website">Document360 User website</a>.

+## Landing page editor

+In addition to providing structure for your knowledge base, Document360 also provides a rich landing page editor.
+This helps you build custom landing pages (home pages) without any assistance from your developers.

 <figure><img src="/images/doc360_search.png" alt="Documentation landing page" /><figcaption>Documentation landing page</figcaption></figure>

+Each of these documentation websites can be consolidated into a larger doc portal.

-For more, see <a rel="nofollow" href="https://docs.document360.io/docs/document360-user-website">Document360 User website</a>.
+For more, see <a rel="nofollow" href="https://docs.document360.io/docs/landing-page-customization">Landing Page Customization</a>.

 ### Sidebar navigation